Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/preparation.md

 ### Plugins

-In addition to VapourSynth’s core plugins, community-created scripts and plugins can be installed to extend the functionality of the frameserver.
+In addition to VapourSynth's core plugins, community-created scripts and plugins can be installed to extend the functionality of the frameserver.
 These are usually more specific than the universally usable core plugins